 Like every university town, Alcalá de Henares has a unique vibe.
 From the 15th to the 17th centuries, Spain’s golden era, the most renowned literates studied in this prestigious university, one of the oldest in Europe.
 Its buildings, such as the Colegio Mayor de San Ildefonso, have extraordinary artistic value.

 The other two fantastic spots are the Moorish-inspired Cisneros Palace and the Gothic cathedral.
-Alcalá also has a lovely city center to take a walk, eat al fresco, and enjoy the Plaza de Cervantes.
+Alcalá also has a lovely city center where you can take a walk, eat al fresco, and enjoy the Plaza de Cervantes.

 10. Meet the Royals of the Past at San Lorenzo de El Escorial